 (September 6-19)

-We’ve returned to the US for two weeks. was one of the groomsmen in a friend’s wedding in September.
+We’ve returned to the US for two weeks.
+C was one of the groomsmen in a friend’s wedding in September.
 We arrived back in Boston one day before the wedding stuff began, and spent our first night with C’s family outside Boston.
 It was fun to recount our adventures to the family.
 We were even able to see C’s mom who was in town from Florida finishing up her move.
 Laundry was one of the first items on the agenda once we got to the house.

 The following day we went back into Boston for the wedding.
 C’s father graciously offered to drive us into the labyrinth that is Boston’s financial district.
 Soon we arrived at the Hyatt Regency Boston.
 As usual on this trip when arriving at a Hyatt, we eagerly anticipated what type of room we would be assigned.
 We were booked in a standard room with a King bed.
 The check-in agent couldn’t have been friendlier, and told us our room was 2229.
 Twenty two sounded like a high floor, but the desk agent didn’t mention anything special.